How to Build a Shed

-This information may include exactly where on your property you plan to build the shed, how big it will be, and whether or not it will have power and water.
+This information may include exactly where on your property you plan to build, how big the structure will be, and whether or not it will have power and water.

-You may also need to provide information regarding what materials will be used to build your shed.
+You may also need to provide information regarding what materials will be used to build it.

-The municipality may then need to survey the site and the neighbors to make sure they don't object to your shed and where it is to be located.
+The municipality may then need to survey the site and the neighbors to make sure they don't object to your new construction.
+Not just what it is but also where it is to be located on your property.
 Only once all of the questions have been answered will they issue a permit.